Water for life

 At regional level, the Central Region Sustainable Water Strategy covers the Port Phillip and Western Port region and the urban centres of Greater Melbourne.
 The strategy describes actions and water supply augmentations to meet the region’s water needs from 2006 to 2055.
 An updated Central and Gippsland Region Sustainable Water Strategy is being prepared in response to new population and climate change projections.
 It will focus on water conservation and efficient use, greater use of recycled water and stormwater, better water-sharing arrangements and improving how water entitlements and trade can be used to better manage risks.

 Given the spread of responsibilities across numerous organisations, an integrated, collaborative approach to the planning and management of water supply and use is essential.
 Integrated Water Management Forums have therefore been established for the Western Port, Dandenong, Yarra, Maribyrnong and Werribee catchments to bring key stakeholders together and find more ecologically sustainable and economic ways to use and conserve water.
-They consider and plan for growing uses of water reclamation and fit-for-purpose reuse, stormwater harvesting, aquifer storage and desalination to secure reliable supplies for homes, businesses and water environments as our climate becomes drier and warmer.
+They consider and plan for growing uses of water, fit-for-purpose recycled water, stormwater harvesting, aquifer storage and desalination to secure reliable supplies for homes, businesses and water environments as our climate becomes drier and warmer.
 Each Forum involves multiple organisations with interests across the whole water cycle.
 Strategic Directions Statements, Catchment-scale IWM Plans and prospectuses of priority projects will be products of each of the Forum’s work.

 The health of many waterways has been profoundly impacted by the vast volumes of water taken for human uses.
 The Victorian Environmental Water Holder (VEWH) was established in 2011 to help solve this problem.
 The VEWH is the legal owner of water allocated to the environment and stored in dams alongside the water allocated to cities, farms and industry.
 In this region, the VEWH works with Melbourne Water to manage the environmental water it stores in Melbourne Water’s dams.
 This water is used in carefully managed and timed releases to mimic natural floods, create seasonal flows to trigger fish breeding and to maintain in-stream water quality.